A Strange Loop: Plot summary

-The chorus, Usher's Thoughts, calls Usher's name many times.
-Usher, working as an usher for The Lion King, tells the audience what the show will entail.
-Usher wonders how he should write A Strange Loop to represent what it's like to "travel the world in a fat, Black, queer body" ("Intermission Song").

-After work, Usher plans "to change this show for the better".
-Usher wants to change himself, but his Thoughts, full of self-loathing and worry, are too disruptive ("Today").
-His mother calls to ask "what's going on in [his] life" and reminds him how hard she and his father worked to raise him.
-She requests that Usher write a Tyler Perry-style gospel play in return ("We Wanna Know").
+While working as a Broadway theatre usher at The Lion King, aspiring musical theater writer Usher contemplates the show he is writing, wanting it to represent what it is like to "travel the world in a fat, black, queer body" ("Intermission Song").
+He plans to change himself, but his thoughts are too disruptive ("Today").
+His mother, who constantly reminds him how hard she and his father worked to raise him, calls with a request that he write a Tyler Perry-style gospel play ("We Wanna Know").

 Usher wishes he could act more like his "inner white girl" but is held back by expectations put on Black boys ("Inner White Girl").
-Usher's Thoughts criticize "Inner White Girl" and the show, claiming the main character should have more sex appeal and telling him to add elements of "slavery or police violence so that the allies in the audience have something 'intersectional' to hold onto".

-Usher’s father leaves a voicemail saying that he found Scott Rudin’s number online.
-Because Usher has student loans to pay off, his father urges him to leverage their common sexuality to make a connection, despite not condoning homosexuality ("Didn't Want Nothin'").
+His Thoughts criticize the show, claiming the main character should have more sex appeal and telling him to add certain elements.
+Usher's father leaves a voicemail saying he found Scott Rudin's number and urges him to leverage their common sexuality to make a connection ("Didn't Want Nothin'").

-At a medical checkup, Usher's doctor inquires about Usher's sex life and prescribes him Truvada, pressuring Usher to have more sex.
-Usher "enters the sexual marketplace" through various gay dating apps but is rejected for being "too Black, too fat, too feminine," and for having a small dick.
-Usher rages against the ways in which the gay community is also discriminatory ("Exile In Gayville").
+At a medical checkup, Usher's doctor inquires about his sex life and prescribes Truvada.
+Usher starts using dating apps but is rejected, causing him to rage against the gay community ("Exile In Gayville").
+A stranger flirts with Usher before revealing he is a figment of Usher's imagination and dismissing the war between the "second-wave feminist" and "the dick-sucking Black gay man" within him ("Second Wave").

-A stranger on a train asks what Usher is writing.
-Usher explains that "A Strange Loop" is a cognitive science term about how "your ability to conceive of yourself as an 'I' is ... an illusion.
-But the fact that you can recognize the illusion proves it exists."
-The stranger introduces himself as Joshlet, and the two flirt before Joshlet reveals that he's a figment of Usher's imagination.
-Joshlet dismisses Usher, who sings about how "the second-wave feminist in [him] is at war with the dick-sucking Black gay man" ("Second Wave").

-Usher's agent informs him that Tyler Perry is seeking a ghostwriter for a gospel play, but Usher has a low opinion of Perry’s work.
-Appearing as famous Black figures such as Harriet Tubman, Carter G Woodson, James Baldwin, Zora Neale Hurston, and Whitney Houston, his Thoughts accuse him of being a race traitor and persuade him to take the job for "for the money.
-And Mom.
-And Dad.
-And the ancestors" ("Tyler Perry Writes Real Life").
+Usher's agent tells him Tyler Perry is seeking a ghostwriter for a gospel play, but Usher has a low opinion of Perry's work.
+Appearing as famous Black figures, his Thoughts accuse him of being a race traitor and persuade him to take the job ("Tyler Perry Writes Real Life").
 Usher writes the play, acting out all the characters as caricatures ("Writing a Gospel Play").